What is the difference between a Honeynut squash and a Butternut squash? Learn why you might want to consider the sweet Honeynut for your next recipe.

 I love that this squash is smaller.
 It's much easier to manage.
 I don't absolutely love squash where I want to eat it by the bowl full.
 This is especially a good squash if you are someone living by yourself and don't need a giant squash.

 But what really makes this squash a winner is it's intense sweet flavor and that beautiful orange interior.
+It's one of the sweetest squashes.
 My wife feels like eating Butternut squash is like eating baby food, but doesn't feel that way with the Honeynut.
 The texture is creamier.

 The downside to having thinner skin is often a shorter shelf life.
 Where a butternut can last for months, you really should eat a Honeynut within about a month of purchasing it.
 I still like to use them for couple weeks for fall decoration, but then I pull them to eat them.
 Speaking of eating them....

 Whatever Butternut can do, a Honeynut can do as well.
 You can substitute butternut squash for honeynut squash or honeynut squash for butternut squash.